o1-labs/rfcs/0008-zkvm-keccak.md

 $$ a + b = XOR(a, b) + 2\cdot AND(a, b)$$

-That means, adding two bits is equivalent to their exclusive OR, plus the carry term in case both are $1$.
+That means, adding two bits is equivalent to their exclusive OR, plus the carry term in the case both are $1$.
 This equation can be generalized for arbitrary length bitstrings to constraint the AND operation for 64-bit values, using generic operations (addition, multiplication by constant) and the above representation of XORs.

 #### Negation